natcap/invest.users-guide/source/recreation.rst

 + **scenario_results.shp** (output if Scenario Predictor Table is provided):

-  + This shapefile is a copy of "regression_coefficients.shp" with an additional field “PUD_EST” which is the estimated PUD_YR_AVG per response polygon.
+  + This shapefile matches "predictor_data.shp", but its fields come from the predictors defined in the Scenario Predictor Table and there is an additional field “PUD_EST” which is the estimated PUD_YR_AVG per polygon.

 + **natcap.invest...client-log...txt**